 When I started reading Jung, more than twenty years ago, I was intrigued by his view that isolation and fasting led to spiritual wisdom.
 I vowed that someday I would go to a remote mountaintop and fast for three days, like the shamans and mystics of old, then return to civilization, enlightened.

 Well, apparently I wasn’t the only reader whom Jung moved; von Franz, perhaps moved at the same age by the same paragraphs, made the same vow that I made.
 And unlike me, she carried out her vow.
 Here’s how she tells it: “Having read in Jung that the saints in the desert found that such isolation strengthened their conscious, I thought that I must try that out!....
 I naturally tried it out in my youth, and so imprisoned myself in a hut in the mountains in the snow.”26

 At first, she spent her time cooking (she vowed to isolate herself, but not to fast).
 But her spirit wasn’t soaring, so she decided to go further.
 She gave up cooking, ate simple food, and went to the village only at long intervals.
 But still her spirit didn’t take wing.
-So she gave up skiing (like Jung, she was Swiss, and at home on skis), and stayed in her hut, doing nothing except watching her dreams and fantasies.
+So she gave up skiing (like Jung, she was Swiss, and she was at home on skis), and stayed in her hut, doing nothing except watching her dreams and fantasies.
 Time stood still, minutes became hours.